 The Massachusetts Legal Assistance Corporation supports the initiatives below to help legal aid programs expand funding, develop best practices and more effectively serve low-income people.

-• The Equal Justice Coalition was created by the Massachusetts Bar Association, Boston Bar Association and MLAC to protect the state appropriation for civil legal aid.
+• The Equal Justice Coalition was created by the Massachusetts Bar Association, Boston Bar Association and MLAC to protect and increase the state appropriation for civil legal aid.

 • The Diversity Coalition improves services to low-income clients by building cultural competence among legal aid staff and addressing other diversity-related issues within Massachusetts legal aid community

 • The Bart Gordon Fellowship helps legal aid programs overcome barriers to service by providing funding to hire recent law school graduates equipped to reach out to underserved communities.